What are Membership Groups and why should I use them?

 - Tip: Use the same workspace as your main project to make it clearer which project your group belongs to.

-- Tip: Give the membership group a project category of “Hidden” – it won’t show up in the My Projects panel and confuse people.
+- Tip: Give the membership group a Space Category metadata value of “HIDDEN” – it won’t show up in the My Spaces section of the left hand panel in Graphite (or the Hamburger menu in Quartz) and confuse people.

 - Add one more member to it